aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

    performed either: the value of the provided X coordinate will be interpreted in byte units instead of texel units.
 The result of accessing a misaligned address is undefined.

+   Usage of the STORE opcode is only allowed if the WR (writable) flag is set.

 Properties